Welcome to the world of electronic product development in Altium's world-class electronic design software. This tutorial will help you

 Libraries that are already installed are listed in the drop down at the top of the panel, click to select a library and display the components stored in it.
 Select the Miscellaneous Devices library from the list, then use the component Filter in the panel to locate the required

-Making the Content Vault Available to Access Components
+Making the Altium Content Vault Available to Access Components

 Once you have connected to the Altium Content Vault, you can place components from the Vault into your design.

 Once you have connected to the Altium Content Vault, you can explore or search for a component.
-This is done in the Vaults panel, select DXP » Vault Explorer to display the panel.
-The panel includes a powerful search feature, enter the search string into the search field at the top-right of the panel, as shown in the image below.
+This is done in the Explorer panel, select » Explorer to display the panel.
+The panel includes a powerful search feature, enter the search string into the search bar at the top of the panel and press Enter, as shown in the image below.
+Use the tabs down the bottom left of

 Searching for the general-purpose transistor BC547 in the Altium Content Vault.
 Click to examine a component of interest.

-The Vaults panel includes a number of sections, which can be resized as required.
-Take some time to explore the features and behavior of the panel, right-click for context-specific commands.
+The Explorer panel includes a number of sections, which can be resized as required.
+Take some time to explore the features and behavior of the panel, right-click in the different areas for context-specific commands.

-Use the Preview mode to examine the models and parameters included with the selected component.
+Using the Supply Chain mode to check the price and availability of the selected component.

-- Components are organized in folders, use the Vaults Folders section on the left of the panel to browse through the folders - click the Folders tab down the bottom to display them.
+- Components are organized in folders, use the Server Folders section on the left of the panel to browse through the folders - click the Folders tab down the bottom to display them.

 - There is a large number of components stored in the Altium Content Vault, it can be more efficient to search, as just described.